RedPointGlobal/redpoint-rpi/docs/migration.md

 ### CSI Secrets Store (AWS Secrets Manager)

-**v7.6 problem:** Customers using AWS Secrets Manager via the CSI driver had to create a custom `SecretProviderClass` template and manage it outside the chart.
+**Before:** Customers using AWS Secrets Manager via the CSI driver had to create a custom `SecretProviderClass` template and manage it outside the chart.

-**v7.7 solution:** The existing `secretsManagement.csi.secretProviderClasses` array now supports AWS-format objects with `jmesPath` extraction via the `objectsContent` field:
+**Now:** The existing `secretsManagement.csi.secretProviderClasses` array now supports AWS-format objects with `jmesPath` extraction via the `objectsContent` field:

 ```yaml
 secretsManagement: